5 Benefits of Embedded Integration Platforms for SaaS Products

 Let customers enable, configure, and support their integrations

-Finally, self-serve support tools such as logging, monitoring, and alerting put users in the driver's seat instead of making them depend on support whenever an integration has a hiccup.
+Self-serve support tools such as logging, monitoring, and alerting put users in the driver's seat instead of making them depend on support whenever an integration has a hiccup.

 Build integrations to be flexible

 Change is constant.
 Today's SaaS apps must be flexible, and nowhere is that truer than with integrations.
 Integrations, by definition, tie two or more apps or systems together for data exchange.
-A vendor could change an API anytime, a new law could require additional fields on specific record types, and customers' appetites for more data are never entirely filled.
+A vendor could change an API anytime, a new law could require additional fields on specific record types, and customers' appetites for more data are never satisfied.

-#4: Improve your customer service
+Improve your customer service

 Customer service for SaaS integrations can be all over the place, depending on how you built them, which people in your organization are well-versed in them, and what kind of tools you have available.

-An embedded integration platform, however, has several features that can lead directly to a consistent, helpful customer service experience for integrations.
+An embedded integration platform, however, has several features that can lead directly to a consistent, helpful customer service experience for embedded integrations.

 • Leverage an infrastructure designed for integrations